Jasmine Birtles

 Online and in stores | Ongoing

 Peacocks is often overlooked as a shopping destination but currently, the school uniform range is definitely worth checking out.
-School uniforms start at £4 for children aged 4-16 and you can filter by school year as well.
+School uniforms start at £3.50 for children aged 4-16 and you can filter by age range too.
+There is currently also a sale section with 20% off.

 There’s still plenty of stock available and prices change based on age.
-Standard delivery is £3.99 but sign up for the Peacocks newsletter and get 10% off your first online order.
+Standard delivery is £3.99 or free on orders over £40, while click and collect is £1.99 or free on orders over £40.

 School take-back schemes: Many schools offer take-back schemes, allowing parents to donate old school uniforms at the end of the year, which are then sold on at a reduced price to others.
-Check if your local school has a scheme like this going.
-If it doesn’t, you might even be able to get one going with other parents.
+Check if your local school has a scheme like this.
+If it doesn’t, you might be able to get one going with other parents.

-Location-based recycling schemes: Check your local authority website to find out about local recycling schemes, but here’s a few we found in London, where you can donate your old uniforms:
+Location-based recycling schemes: Check your local authority website to find out about local recycling schemes, but here’s a couple we found in London, where you can donate your old uniforms:

 If you’re looking to save money on school uniforms, secondhand options are a fantastic way to stretch your budget without compromising on quality.
 Here are some top places to find affordable, gently used uniforms: